Frederickyzw/spot-welding/README.md

 - ANN for Casting Product Inspection: Analyzes casting defects using a custom dataset of mechanical engineering components.
 - Custom Dataset and YOLOv3 Model: Incorporates the YOLOv3 model for object detection, enhanced with a custom dataset to improve accuracy in detecting defects.

-This implementation serves as a practical application of machine learning in manufacturing, aimed at improving product inspection and quality control.
+This implementation serves as a practical application of Machine Learning in Manufacturing, aimed at improving product inspection and quality control.

 ### Clone Repository
 ```